In this edition:

 The Data-Driven Reporting Project aims to address the inequality of resources for local newsrooms and freelancers when doing essential data-driven, investigative reporting.
 The project is committed to awarding $2 million to journalists working on document-based investigative projects that serve local and underrepresented communities throughout the United States and Canada.
 This project is a partnership with Google between the Google News Initiative and the Medill School of Journalism, Media, Integrated Marketing Communications at Northwestern University. but Google plays no role in selecting projects to support.
 The deadline for applications is Friday, April 8th, 2022 at 5PM CST.
 If you have questions, contact us at firstname.lastname@example.org.

 Understanding Google’s Core Web Vitals

 Claudiu hosted a workshop to help publishers understand and test your site’s CWVs and how to understand PageSpeed Insights’ info and recommendations.
 You can review the video.
 Also look for Claudiu to do a more in-depth presentation at one of our upcoming publisher calls.

 Get our regularly scheduled meetings on your calendar with a couple of clicks

-We also hold a 30-minute How To session each Friday at 11 a.m.
-Eastern.
+We also hold a 30-minute How To session each Friday at 1 p.m.
+Eastern Time.
 We offer a quick look at one topic, block, feature or other useful maneuver.
 You can see how these work by going here for or small-but-growing library of videos.
 The password is